apollographql/federation/docs/source/federation-spec.md

 ---
-title: Apollo Federation specification
+title: Apollo Federation subgraph specification
-sidebar_title: Federation specification
+sidebar_title: Subgraph specification
-description: For implementing federation in other languages
+description: For implementing subgraphs in other languages
 ---

-> This content is meant for developers adding federation support to alternative GraphQL servers, and for anyone curious about the inner workings of federation.
+> This content is meant for developers adding federated subgraph support to alternative GraphQL servers, and for anyone curious about the inner workings of federation.
 It is not needed to use or understand federation when using Apollo Server.

-To make a GraphQL service federation capable, it needs the following:
+To make a GraphQL service subgraph-capable, it needs the following:

 * Implementation of the federation schema specification
 * Support for fetching service capabilities